cgeeng/payroll_gen/instructions/README.md

 In addition to the files provided, at a bare minimum (you will have more), you will need to implement the following classes:
 * HourlyEmployee
-* SalariedEmployee
+* SalaryEmployee

 The HourlyEmployee needs the following constructor
 * `public HourlyEmployee(String name, String id, double payRate, double ytdEarnings, double ytdTaxesPaid, double pretaxDeductions)`

-The SalariedEmployee needs the following constructor
+The SalaryEmployee needs the following constructor
 * `public SalaryEmployee(String name, String id, double payRate, double ytdEarnings, double ytdTaxesPaid, double pretaxDeductions)`